NearNodeFlash/argocd-boilerplate/README.md

 dependence on each other.
 In general, to undeploy and/or upgrade the services at a particular level the bootstraps for any higher levels must be undeployed.

+#### Adding new bootstraps

+When new bootstraps are added to `environments/example-env`, run `tools/verify-deployment.sh -e example-env` as a sanity check.

 #### Persistent grouping

 A bootstrap directory having a negative grouping value, such as `X-bootstrap-1`